jfvilasPersonal/jwta-controller/README.md

 # Welcome

-This repo contains all source artifacts needed to create the JWTA-Controller component of the [JWT Authorizator project](https://jfvilaspersonal.github.io/jwtauthorizator).
+This repo contains all source artifacts needed to create the Oberkorn controller of the [JWT Authorizator project](https://jfvilaspersonal.github.io/jwtauthorizator).

 ## JWT Authorizator project
 JWT Authorizator is a module created for having the flexibility to deploy JWT validation in front of any application project deployed